amit221/mongodb-denormalized-data-sync/README.md

 <h1>mongodb-data-sync</h1>
 Duplicate data between multiple collections (<a href='https://en.wikipedia.org/wiki/Denormalization'>Denormalization</a>) is a common thing in MongoDB.
-It is efficient for searching, sorting and even fields projection.
+It is efficient for searching, sorting and field projection.

-Handling duplicate data is a pain, you will have to create jobs to sync the data, or update in place all the collections with the duplicated data.
+Handling duplicate data is a pain, you will have to create jobs to sync the data or update in place all the collections with the duplicated data.

 mongodb-data-sync solves this problem.
 With mongodb-data-sync you declare the dependencies in a logical place, for instance, with the schemas). mongodb-data-sync takes care of syncing the data in almost real-time.